There are many natural ingredients for steaming hair in Nigeria.

 Its anti-inflammatory properties also make it effective for soothing scalp irritations.

-It is, therefore, one of the excellent ingredients for steaming hair in Nigeria.
+So it’s one of the effective ingredients for steaming hair in Nigeria.

 What you’ll need